emfeltham/Margins.jl/BACKEND_PLAN.md

 [x] **Completed:** Deliver incremental, verifiable phases with asserts and tests guarding the 1:1 row↔G invariant.

-[x] **Completed:** Decouple storage from presentation: no DataFrame in core; Tables.jl interface materializes tidy views on demand.
+[x] **Completed:** Decouple storage from presentation: no DataFrame in core; Tables.jl interface materializes DataFrame views on demand.

 ## Non‑Negotiables **All Achieved**
 - [x] Statistical validity: Delta‑method SEs with full Σ; no approximations.